Welcome to today's edition of the Rush 24-7 Podcast.

 I can't believe after two weeks it's still a meme out there.

-Also, the uh the confirmation hearings begin soon for Trump nominees.
+Also, the confirmation hearings begin soon for Trump nominees.

-I think it's it's uh well it's not crucial, but the point I want to make is is I think salient and important about these people because the usual stuff is happening.
+I think it's, well, it's not crucial, but the point I want to make is, I think, salient and important about these people because the usual stuff is happening.

-And of course, we've got the Globe Golden Globes and Merrill Streep and the special kind of stupid that, you know, I think this is all good, folks.
+And of course, we've got the Golden Globes and Meryl Streep and the special kind of stupid that, you know, I think this is all good, folks.

-These are the losers now that are saying all this, not the winners, not the people who've been dominating.
+These are the losers now that are saying all this.

-I listened to people like Merrill Streep and I listen to people like Hugh Laurie, who I just wish they'd shut up.
+I listened to people like Meryl Streep and I listened to people like Hugh Laurie who I just wish they'd shut up.

 I don't want to watch their work anymore.